microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 If the PlayIcon has a marker for "NormalToPointerOver", it will be animated to when the mouse moves to over the NavigationViewItem.
+See [link] for more information on combining marker names.

 To create this custom PlayIcon class, you run a Lottie JSON file (with markers) through the Windows [CodeGen](https://docs.microsoft.com/en-us/windows/communitytoolkit/animations/lottie-scenarios/getting_started_codegen)